ibm-cloud-docs/sell/tutorial-onboard-terraform.md

 {: #terraform-template-onboard-review-readme}
 {: step}

 When users install the software, they can view product information by clicking the Readme link.
-The information in the Readme link is generated from the readme file that you uploaded to your GitHub repository.
+The information in the Readme link is generated from the readme file that you uploaded to your source repository.

 1. From the Edit readme tab, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit").
 2. Preview how the information in the readme file is displayed to users when they install the Terraform template.
-3. If you need to make changes, edit the GitHub repository where you uploaded the Terraform template and re-create the `.tgz` file.
+3. If you need to make changes, edit the repository where you uploaded the Terraform template and re-create the `.tgz` file.
 Then, you can import the updated file to your private catalog again.
 4. Click **Save**.
 5. Click **Next**.